 - The mental and physical health of all involved individuals

 The parent with custody of the child controls and make decisions relating to the child’s education, religious upbringing, and health care.

-At the Law Offices of Tracey N. Lundquist, we will be your representative in court and assist you in building your case for obtaining custody over your child.
+At the Law Office of Tracey N. Lundquist, we will be your representative in court and assist you in building your case for obtaining custody over your child.
 There’s no better Tustin child custody attorney to represent you and the interests of your children.

 It is the responsibiliy of each parent to state their case for custody.
-At the Law Offices of Tracey N. Lundquist, we will be your representative in court and assist you in building your case for obtaining custody over your child.
+At the Law Office of Tracey N. Lundquist, we will be your representative in court and assist you in building your case for obtaining custody over your child.
 While nothing is certain, and everyone’s situation is unique, building a strong case for child custody will increase the likelihood of reaching an outcome that you are pleased with.

 Types of Child Custody

 The court has the option of granting one of several different types of child custody.

 - Temporary Custody: Grants custody to an individual for a brief period during the divorce or separation process.

 - Exclusive Custody: Grants one parent all of the custody rights.
 The parent without custody, in some cases, may receive supervision rights or supervised visitation rights.

 - Joint Custody: Grants equal custody to both parents.
 This happens in cases where both parents can properly exercise their parental duties.